pexpect/ptyprocess/README.rst

-Launch and control a process in a pseudo terminal
+Launch a subprocess in a pseudo terminal (pty), and interact with both the process and its pty.

 Sometimes, piping stdin and stdout is not enough.
 There might be a password prompt that doesn't read from stdin, output that changes when it's going to a